 Why not?
 Have you tried everything above and still don’t have your debit card number?
 If so, the call isn’t going to solve your problem.
-If you think you just left your card at home, cancel your planned order and wait till you get home to check for it.
+Could you have left your card at home?
+If that’s likely, cancel your planned order and wait till you get home to check for it.
 If you think you’ve lost your card, log on to your account and report the card lost so you can get a replacement.

 Phone-tree navigation in the digital age